 #5 You’ll Just Want To Try More Styles

 Yep.
 I’m completely sold on these.
 I’ve got my eye on the hiking boots, trail shoes and the sandals.
 In fact I’m definitely looking at the sandals for my holiday this summer.
 The hiking boots kind of amaze me because they look like full on boots and I can’t really imagine how they feel with a thin sole.
 I’m wanting to do a lot more walking so you know, these could be a good addition to my shoe collection.
-I do have a discount code to share: enter VIVO25ZYPER at check out to get 25% off, and that is running up until 31st May 2018.

 Once you get used to it, walking in barefoot shoes actually feels really good.
 It’s such a different sensation.
 As ridiculous as this sounds, I actually felt closer to nature in them because it was as though there wasn’t any barrier between my feet and the ground.
 Right, after that statement I’m gonna go disappear now.